juan-karacho/pocket-hang-drum/README.md

 * Drill 12 holes in the top of the box for 12

-# If I would build a second version then I would...
+# If I built a second version then I would...

 * either ommit the joystick or use a better joystick.
 The one I used is too noisy so I could not use it for pitch bend.
 Thats why I came up with the transpose and release functionality for the joystick, it should have other functionalities.
 * add a voltage regulator, external power connector (probably compatible to guitar pedals) and 9V battery pack